yext/answers-search-ui/README.md

   // Required: List of component configurations
   options: [
     {
-      // Required: Either FIELD, ENTITY_DISTANCE, or RELEVANCE
+      // Required: Either 'FIELD', 'ENTITY_DISTANCE', or 'RELEVANCE'
       type: 'FIELD',
-      // Required only if type is FIELD, field name to sort by
+      // Required if type is FIELD, field id to sort by
       field: 'c_popularity',
-      // Required only if type is FIELD, direction to sort by either 'ASC' or 'DESC'
+      // Required if type is FIELD, either 'ASC' or 'DESC'
       direction: 'ASC',
       // Required: Label for the sort option's radio button
       label: 'Popularity',